swharden/SWHLab/doc/uses/EPSCs-and-IPSCs/variance method/readme.md

 - collect all data points from 50ms bins of the lowest 10-percentile variance
 - create a histogram with 1pA bin sizes and call this baseline
 - create a histogram of all the data and subtract the baseline
+- Zero-out (set to zero) the 5pA on each side of the mean.
+This _will_ cause loss of small events, but isn't that okay?
+Small events will be riding on the RMS noise anyway.

 ![](2016-12-17 03 simplify.png)